Wildfire tribune: Society asks and our PCF Members answer

 8.-Why does the fire go out with fire?

-FD: Sometimes because there is no other choice =) bringing water to certain areas is impossible and using the technical fire allows the fuel (vegetation) to be consumed before the fire arrives.
-If you take away the food, the fire dies.
-There are also prescribed burns (sometimes proscribed =)) that consist of making controlled burns in winter with low temperatures, high humidity, little wind ... to generate discontinuities and that in case of fire the damage is less
+FD: Sometimes because there is no other option =) bringing water to certain areas is impossible and using technical fire allows you to consume the fuel (the vegetation) before the fire hits.
+If you take the food, the fire dies.
+There are also prescribed burns (sometimes prohibited =)) which consist of controlled burning in winter with low temperatures, high humidity, little wind ... to generate discontinuities and that in case of fire the damage is less